Saint-Petersburg Society of Mutual Credit: Management

 The society was managed by a board (pravlenie) composed of five persons supervised by deputies elected for three years by the general assembly.
 Instead of salaries the members of the board were given 15% of the Society's profit to share between each other privately.
 The members of the board were elected by voting at the general assembly every three year.
 The president was chosen from the board.
 Each member of the board had to manage a certain field of operation.

 Together with the deputies, the Board made the Council of the Society which usually gathered each month.

 Aspiring members were chosen by the committee of 20 persons gathering each week.
 The general assembly was called for every year.

 The building

-In 1864, the State Bank of Russia gave them a small place in its building.
+In 1864, the State Bank gave them a small place in its building.
 Later, in 1871, the society found a larger place in a private apartment in Lesnikov's house located on 18/27 Ekaterininsky canal.
 But it had soon turned out that the places they occupied were not enough for keeping financial papers and assets.
 In 1887 the board suggested that the General Assembly give them a loan of 500,000 Rubles to construct a building for the Society.
 The construction was charged with Count Paul-Jules de Suzor.
 The Assembly commissioned a board member Mikhail Nikitich Kobyzev (Michel Kobyseff) and Count Suzor to Europe in order to study the organization of bank and credit.
 Upon their return, Suzor's project was approved and the construction was supervised by Kobyzev.
 In 1890 the society moved into the new building.